Jacques Belhomme

 Jacques Belhomme (17 June 1737 – 18 September 1824) was a personality of the French Revolution and the owner of the Pension Belhomme.
-He appears in the 1951 film Dear Caroline after the novel by Jacques Laurent.
+He appears in the 1951 film Darling Caroline, based on the novel by Jacques Laurent.

 Life

 A joiner in the village of Charonne, he was made the holder of the "pension bourgeoise", precursor to the clinics and rest homes of today, then a gaoler when the Jacobins sent prisoners there from the end of 1793.

 He gained fame for a scandal that broke out just after his death, when the comte de Sainte-Aulaire prepared for the press an article accusing Belhomme of having profited from the Reign of Terror to ransom rich suspects.
 As ever, the reality was more subtle.